 Limitations of Azure SQL PostgreSQL Integration Using Method 2 & 3

 - To ensure proper migration, you must keep an eye on the process as it may ask for your help/instructions.

 - All the above methods and tools are a bit old, from when ETL and BigData had not gained prominence.

 - With the advent of cloud-based data warehouses, data pipelining solutions and advancements in network and storage technologies, some powerful and versatile tools have gained prominence.
 These modern approaches to data ingestion deliver faster implementation than traditional ETL.

 - They also let expensive technical resources focus on innovation, business intelligence and core functions rather than ETL.

-Hevo Data, a No-code Data Pipeline provides you with a consistent and reliable solution to manage data transfer between a variety of sources like Azure SQL and a wide variety of Desired Destinations, with a few clicks.
-Hevo Data with its strong integration with 100+ sources (including 40+ free sources) allows you to not only export data from your desired data sources & load it to the destination of your choice, but also transform & enrich your data to make it analysis-ready so that you can focus on your key business needs and perform insightful analysis.
+Hevo Data, a No-code Data Pipeline, provides a consistent and reliable solution to manage data transfer between various sources like Azure SQL and a wide variety of Desired Destinations with a few clicks.
+Hevo Data, with its strong integration with 150+ sources (including 40+ free sources), allows you to not only export data from your desired data sources & load it to the destination of your choice but also transform & enrich your data to make it analysis-ready so that you can focus on your key business needs and perform insightful analysis.